-The following is management's discussion and analysis ("MD&A") of the business activities including the financial condition and results of operations of Wallbridge Mining Company Limited (the "Company" or "Wallbridge") for the year ended December 31, 2022, prepared as at March 20, 2023.
-This discussion and analysis should be read in conjunction with the audited financial statements for the years ended December 31, 2022 and December 31, 2021, and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS") and Interpretations of the International Financial Reporting Interpretations Committee and are reported in Canadian dollars.
+The following is management's discussion and analysis ("MD&A") of the business activities including the financial condition and results of operations of Wallbridge Mining Company Limited (the "Company" or "Wallbridge") for the year ended December 31, 2023, prepared as at March 21, 2024.
+This discussion and analysis should be read in conjunction with the audited financial statements for the years ended December 31, 2023 and December 31, 2022 and the notes thereto which were prepared by management in accordance with IFRS Accounting Standards ("IFRS") and are reported in Canadian dollars.
 Certain dollar amounts in this MD&A have been rounded for ease of reading.
 Readers should also consult the Company's latest Annual Information Form ("AIF"), including the section on risks and uncertainties.